QuickBlox/Documentation/docs/4_android/5_Calls.md

 <span id="Integrate_video_calls_to_your_application" class="on_page_navigation"></span>
 ## Integrate calls to your application
-Ниже представлена схема, которая описывает простой жизненный цикл звонка (нажмите на картинку что просмотреть ее в полном размере).
+Below you can find the scheme, which shows lifecycle of the call (press on the picture to view it in full size).

 [![](./resources/call/call_life_cycle.jpg)](./resources/call/call_life_cycle.jpg)

 <!-- For making scheme used web app https://www.draw.io/ For make changes can use next source file ./resources/call/call_life_cycle_source.xml -->

 ### Create session, sign in user and set QBChatService up
-In order to use QuickBlox Chat APIs you must:
+In order to use QuickBlox Chat APIs you need to:
 * Sign in user to REST
 * Log in user in chat service

-Please follow lines below:
+Please follow the lines below:
 ```java
 String login = "login";
 String password = "password";